tashakim/puzzles_python/README.md

-A collection of simple python programs & implementation of functions for practice.
+A simple list of simple python programs written for practice.